thomasdavis/pinjs/README.md

 This is the basic syntax of how to create a new charge, checkout the demos folder for the rest of the methods

+> Note: As of v1.0.2 the callback parameters have been updated.
+Please check the example bellow.

 ```javascript
 var Pin = require('pinjs');